shamilton1/prc/registers/dnn.md

 ## NonBlocking Mode

-The CORDIC core provides a NonBlocking mode.
+The CORDIC core supports a *NonBlocking* mode.
 This is intendeded to facilitate the migration from previous, non-AXI versions of this core.
-The term “NonBlocking” is used to indicate that lack of data on one input channel does not cause incoming data on the other channel buffer.
-Also, back pressure from the output is not possible because in NonBlocking mode the output channel has no **tready** signal.
+The term “NonBlocking” is used to indicate that a lack of data on one input channel does not cause incoming data on the other channel to buffer.
+Also, back pressure from the output is not possible because in NonBlocking mode, the output channel has no **tready** signal.
 The full flow control of AXI4-Stream is not always required.
 Blocking or NonBlocking behavior is selected using the flow_control parameter or GUI field.
-The choice of Blocking or NonBlocking applies to the whole core, not each channel individually.
+Selection of Blocking or NonBlocking applies to the whole core, not to individual channels.
 Channels still have the non-optional tvalid signal, which is analogous to the New Data (ND) signal on many cores prior to the adoption of AXI4-Stream.
 Without the facility to block dataflow, the internal implementation is much simplified, so fewer resources are required for this mode.
 This mode is recommended for users migrating their design to this version from a pre-AXI version with minimal change.